 If you’re in a serious relationship, don’t wait too long to talk about money.
 If you find yourself skirting around these issues, wanting to avoid them rather than having a serious talk, perhaps that’s your sign to open your mouth.
 This may even prevent you from getting any unpleasant surprises down the road.

-As credit card expert and debt coach Beverly Harzog says, “You don’t want to wait until you’re madly in love and committed before finding out your future husband has a terrible credit score and $30,000 in credit card debt.”
+As consumer finance analyst at US News & World Report, Beverly Harzog says, “You don’t want to wait until you’re madly in love and committed before finding out your future husband has a terrible credit score and $30,000 in credit card debt.”

 Schedule a money date

 Schedule it in.
 I mean it.
 Do this instead of mentioning finances on the fly when you’re clearing up after dinner or between advertisements on your favorite series.
 It will show you’re serious about the topic.

 What’s more, it will give both of you the opportunity to think about your own personal finances before you actually sit down together.
 Scheduling a money date blocks out an amount of time when your attention will be on nothing else but money.

 You might be thinking, ‘but it’s just money.
 Surely money doesn’t deserve a date all on its own?’

 Actually, it can and it sometimes does.
 One good example is when you’re discussing your hopes and dreams.
 Telling each other what you want to financially achieve with your lives deserves its own special time.

 When do you sit down to discuss money, it’s a good idea to keep things light at the beginning.
 There’s no point in plunging in with all seriousness at once.
 Try to ease your way into the conversation, particularly when you’re tackling a problem.
 You might feel awkward when you’re not used to being upfront about these things, and you know you’ve been avoiding them.
 That’s okay, in fact, it’s perfectly normal.